bahaistudies/status/README.md

 This is the main status page for ABS web services.
 It is manually updated so information may be delayed.

 ## Basics
-Create a new incident using npm:
+Once the repo is cloned on your computer, create a new incident locally using npm:

 ```
 npm run new